 - Extras and accessories

-Are any square butt sections available or nose cones.
-A good holdall is crucial to maintain the pole and keep it safe from any damages, scratches or nicks.
+Are any square butt sections available or nose cones?
+A good holdall is crucial to maintain and protect the pole from any damages, scratches or nicks.
+A hard case is ideal for all your pole sections and top kits.

 - Side pullers and bushes